Upper Egypt, 1153 BC

-I didn't feel as frightened now that I knew who they were; the tomb workers were striking over bad pay again.
-They would not be interested in a shopkeeper like me or a scribe like Min; it was the tomb overseers who should be shaking with fear at this moment.
-I could feel Min's steady heartbeat as his larger body shielded me from their view; he did not move a muscle until the last of the hoard had vanished into the darkness; only then did he drop his protective arm and stand back from me.
+I allowed myself to exhale; they weren't vandals or a street gang.
+The tomb workers were striking over bad pay again.
+They wouldn't be interested in a shopkeeper like me or a scribe like Min; it was the tomb overseers who should be shaking with fear at this moment.
+I could feel Min's steady heartbeat as his larger body shielded me from their view; he did not move a muscle until the last of the hoard had vanished into the darkness.

-"There will be trouble in town tonight," he said stiffly.
-"Let's go and sit on our hill for a bit, away from the taverns until it calms down."
+"There'll be trouble in town tonight," he said.
+"Let's go sit on our hill for a bit, away from the taverns until it calms down."

 "Do you think my shop will be all right?"
-I asked earnestly.
-"I cannot bear the thought of Father returning to a ransacked store."
+I asked.
+"I can't bear the thought of Father returning to a ransacked store."

 "What's wrong with here?"

-I remembered the customers in my cosmetics shop this morning.
+I thought about the customers in my shop that morning.
 A girl had staggered in with a crying baby on her hip and a small boy clasping her hand, pulling at her like she was a rag doll.
-Her daughter promptly dug her dirty hands into my urn of red ochre, sending an obnoxious cloud of crimson over my other customers.
-The mother enquired into a new black galena I had in from Aswan but as I looked into her pale, tired eyes, I secretly thought that even the most expensive make up could not hide the missed opportunities on her face.
+Her son dug his dirty hands into my urn of red ochre, sending an obnoxious cloud of crimson over my other customers.
+The mother asked about a new black galena I had in from Aswan but as I looked into her tired eyes, I secretly thought that the most expensive make up couldn't hide the missed opportunities on her face.

-"Nothing is wrong with it," I shrugged.
-"I think I just need a bit more excitement.
-I feel like I age years living here every day.
-The workers on strike just remind me every day that the world is changing.
-It doesn't help we are so close to the tombs; this town is surrounded by death.
+"Nothing's wrong with it," I said.
+"I just need a bit more excitement.
+I feel like I age ten years every day I live here.
+Strikes just remind me that the world's changing.
+It doesn't help that we live so close to the tombs; we're surrounded by death.
 I don't know how you can stand to be in those underground chambers every day."

-I chuckled and nudged him in the ribs.
-"At least my fingers are not permanently stained with ink!"
+I nudged him in the ribs.
+"At least my hands aren't permanently stained with ink."

-He waved his blackened scribe's fingertips in my face and I batted them away playfully.
-He closed his eyes and sighed happily, leaning back to rest on his elbows again.
+He waved his blackened scribe's fingertips in my face and I batted them away.
+He closed his eyes and sighed, leaning back to rest on his elbows again.

-We were silent for a moment, looking down into our small market town where slowly, all the oil lamps were being extinguished ready for another black night.
+We looked down into our small market town where the oil lamps were being extinguished ready for another black night.
 I wondered if Thebes ever slept, if the lights ever went out.
-I doubted it and shivered.

 "I'm getting chilled now, it's quite late."